cozy/cozy-stack/docs/replication.md

 - No sharing database
 - A permission, for anything is a mango-style selector.
-- on every query, the Mango selector is checked at the stack or couchdb level ($and-ing for queries, testing output document, input document)
+- on every query, the Mango selector is checked at the stack or couchdb level (`$and`-ing for queries, testing output document, input document)
 - Sharing is a filtered replication between user's 1 doctypedb et user's 2 samedoctypedb
 - No continuous replication
 - Upon update, the stack trigger a PUSH replication to its remote or "ping" the remote, and the remote perform a normal PULL replication.